To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 - hold a valid HGV or PSV licence for which you received medical clearance to obtain.

-You need to provide two character references from people who have known you personally for at least three years, and who support your application to be granted a taxi driver's licence.
+You need to provide two character references from people who have known you personally for at least three years.
+Both people should support your application to be granted a taxi driver's licence.

 You need to print our character reference questionnaire and have this filled in and signed by both of your referees.